YuZhangIsCoding/ML_coursera/README.md

         * Neural networks:

             ![NeuralNetworks](images/NeuralNetworks.jpg)
-        * Mathematical representation: just like logistic regressions, but do it on every layer
+        * Forward propagation: just like logistic regressions, but do it on every layer
-        * Forward propagation: vectorized implementation

             z<sup>(2)</sup> = &Theta;<sup>(1)</sup>x